 Dr Victoria Bird (Co-Chief Investigator)

-Victoria Bird is a Research Fellow at Queen Mary University of London.
+Victoria Bird is a Professor at Queen Mary University of London.
 She is the Principal Investigator on a number of grants assessing resource-oriented approaches to community mental health care, including the TACK study.
 Her research interests include quality of life for people with chronic mental and physical health conditions and global approaches to community based mental health care.

 Prof Stefan Priebe (Co- Chief Investigator)